torokernel/documentation/Networking.md

 * `IncomingPackets`, a queue of incoming packets that follows a *last in first out* strategy

 The structure defines a set of methods to interact with the kernel:
-* `start()`, initializates the driver
+* `start()`, initialises the driver
 * `send()`, sends a packet through the driver.
 * `reset()`, tells the driver to re-initialize the device
 * `stop()`, tells the driver to stop receiving packets.

-Each network driver must be dedicated to a core before user can use it.
+Each network driver must be dedicated to a core before the user can use it.
 The device can only be dedicated to a single core during the lifetime of the system.
 In other words, the dedicated core cannot change.
-The `CPUID` identifies which CPU is allowed to access to a driver.
+The `CPUID` identifies which CPU is allowed to access a driver.

 The user calls `DedicateNetworkSocket()` to dedicate a driver to the current core.
 The procedure uses the name of the driver to select a driver from the list.
 The procedure is declared as follows:
 ```pascal